seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

 My need was different though: I needed to "make sense" of the network, in a global and generalist sense.
 Things like:

 - do we see clearly split sub-groups in the network or is it a compact hairball?
-- are two famous neuroeconomists "neighbors" in the network or are they far apart?
+- are two famous scientists "neighbors" in the network or are they far apart?
-- is the oldest research lab in the field of neuroeconomics at the periphery or at the center of the network?
+- is the oldest research lab at the periphery or at the center of the network?
-- where are European neuroeconmists, relative to their American peers?
+- where are European scientists, relative to their American peers?
 - are psychologists scattered in the network or grouped in one region?
-- how are positioned the neuroeconomists who tend to publish on addiction?
+- how are positioned the scientists who tend to publish on addiction?
 And those working on animal studies?
 - etc...

 I needed a way to ask all these questions and get a broad sense of whether they were relevant.
 Also, exploring the data would hopefully reveal other patterns of interest that I had not tought of.
 To do this, I did not need an analytical tool to test hypotheses, I needed a way to explore my data.